-A reappraisal update has occurred in 2023 for collection in 2024, for which we estimate a 20.68% increase in residential and a 2% increase for commercial/industrial property.
-We anticipate Residential/Agricultural and Commercial/Industrial values to increase by \$166.9 million or 16.34% overall.
+A reappraisal update has occurred in 2023 for collection in 2024, for which we received a 30.83% increase in residential and a 17.64% increase for commercial/industrial property.
+Our Residential/Agricultural and Commercial/Industrial values increase by \$285.15 million or 27.82% overall.

-Public Utility Personal Property (PUPP) values increased by \$2.04 million in Tax Year 2022.
+Public Utility Personal Property (PUPP) values increased by \$1.97 million in Tax Year 2023.
 We expect our values to continue to grow by \$1 million each year of the forecast.